Click the upload button or drag and drop your WEBP file. Upload up to 10 files for batch conversion.

 | Print software | โ ๏ธ Sometimes | โ Universal |

-Modern websites serve WebP images because they load faster โ smaller files mean less bandwidth and quicker page loads.
+Modern websites serve WebP images because they load faster: smaller files mean less bandwidth and quicker page loads.
 When you right-click and save an image from Chrome, you often get a .webp file even if the original was a JPEG.
-This is because the web server detected your browser supports WebP and served the optimized version.
-Some browsers even save the file with a .jpg extension but the actual content is WebP (which can cause confusion when other apps fail to open it).
-Convertify handles both cases โ upload any WebP file and get a universally compatible JPG back.
+This is because the web server detected that your browser supports WebP and served the optimized version.
+Some browsers even save the file with a .jpg extension while the actual content is WebP, which can cause confusion when other apps fail to open it.
+Convertify handles both cases: upload any WebP file and get a universally compatible JPG back.

 Converting WebP to JPG involves re-encoding the image as JPG.
-If the source WebP was lossy (which most are), converting to JPG introduces a second round of lossy compression.
+If the source WebP was lossy, which most are, converting to JPG introduces a second round of lossy compression.
 At high quality settings (90+), the additional quality loss is imperceptible.
-At lower quality settings, you may see increased compression artifacts particularly in smooth color gradients and areas with fine detail.
-Convertify uses high quality settings by default to minimize quality loss.
-For critical professional work, note that JPG files will also be larger than the original WebP since JPG is less efficient at compression.
+At lower quality settings, you may see increased compression artifacts, particularly in smooth color gradients and areas with fine detail.
+Convertify defaults to a high quality level and exposes a quality slider to control the trade-off.
+For critical professional work, note that JPG files will also be larger than the original WebP, since JPG is less efficient at compression.

 WebP supports full alpha channel transparency, which is heavily used for logos, product photos with transparent backgrounds, and UI elements on websites.
 JPG does not support any form of transparency.
-When you convert a WebP image with a transparent background to JPG, the transparent areas are replaced with white (or sometimes black, depending on the tool).
-If the transparent background is important for your use case โ for example, a product photo you plan to overlay on a colored background โ convert to PNG instead of JPG.
+When you convert a WebP image with a transparent background to JPG, Convertify fills the transparent areas with white.
+If the transparent background matters, for example a product photo you plan to overlay on a colored background, convert to PNG instead of JPG.
 PNG fully supports alpha channel transparency just like WebP.

-Websites sometimes serve WebP files with .jpg or .jpeg extensions to trick browsers or for legacy compatibility.
-If an image 'looks wrong' or cannot be opened in certain apps, it might be a WebP file disguised with a JPG extension.
-You can verify by opening the file in a text editor โ if the first few bytes read 'RIFF' and the byte range 8-11 reads 'WEBP', it is a WebP file.
-Convertify detects the actual file format from the binary header, not the extension โ so it handles misnamed WebP files correctly regardless of what extension they have.
+Websites sometimes serve WebP files with .jpg or .jpeg extensions, for legacy compatibility or to fit older pipelines.
+If an image looks wrong or cannot be opened in certain apps, it might be a WebP file disguised with a JPG extension.
+You can verify by opening the file in a text editor: if the first few bytes read RIFF and bytes 8 to 11 read WEBP, it is a WebP file.
+Convertify detects the actual format from the binary header rather than the extension, so it handles misnamed WebP files correctly regardless of what extension they carry.

-Convertify uses libvips with a Rust backend for WebP decoding and JPG encoding. libvips handles both lossy and lossless WebP input formats, including animated WebP (where the first frame is extracted for JPG output).
-Color profile information embedded in WebP files is preserved during conversion.
-EXIF metadata is transferred where present.
+Convertify uses libvips with a Rust backend for WebP decoding and JPG encoding. libvips handles both lossy and lossless WebP input, including animated WebP, where the first frame is extracted for the JPG output.
+The JPG quality is adjustable with a slider and defaults to a high level (Q85).
+Metadata is kept by default, so an embedded ICC color profile and EXIF data are carried into the JPG; if you need camera or location data removed, that is a separate step.
 The conversion runs server-side over HTTPS and your files are deleted immediately after download.
-No account required, no file size caps hidden behind a paywall.
+No account required.